 SDVAs have clearly witnessed how viable employment is essential to a successful transition from uniformed military service to civilian life.
 To assist in this transition, the U.S. Department of Labor-Veterans Employment and Training Services (DOL-VETS) manages the Jobs for Veterans State Grant Program.
 However, the flexibility of the States to serve the employment needs of Veterans is greatly restricted in many cases by DOL-VETS.
 States should determine the agency that can best administer, control and fund this critical program.
-If placed in the State agency that administers Veteran services, it could help facilitate the priority placement of veterans in the job market and align our Veterans with education and vocational rehabilitation services provided by the VA.
+In some states it could be the employment agency, in other states it could be the SDVA or other entity.
 Ultimately, individual States' Chief Executives (Governors) should have authority to determine what organizational structure may best serve the employment needs of that State's Veterans and the workforce needs of the State.

 We commend the continued emphasis on hiring Veterans for federal employment.
-The U.S. Department of Labor and the U.S Department of Defense need to continue to promote awareness of the provisions and benefits under the Uniformed Services Employment and Re-Employment Rights Act (USERRA).
+We are encouraged by the provisions of the National Defense Authorization Act for Fiscal Year 2020 to promote awareness of the provisions and benefits under the Uniformed Services Employment and Re- Employment Rights Act (USERRA), improve the Transition Assistance Program, and connect members retiring or separating from the military with community-based organizations such as SDVAs.